Spring Courses Open for Enrollment15% discount on select winter & spring courses for all subscribers.

 - Qualify for the internationally recognized Master Project Manager® credential

-As a Registered Education Provider for the Project Management Institute, UCSC Silicon Valley Extension agrees to abide by PMI-established quality assurance criteria.
-The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc
+As an Authorized Training Partner for the Project Management Institute, UCSC Silicon Valley Extension agrees to abide by PMI-established quality assurance criteria.
+The PMI Authorized Training Partner logo is a registered mark of the Project Management Institute, Inc.

 Cost: $6,000 | International Tuition Cost